Services provided

 A good quality allergy test is difficult to perform at the present time due to increasing insurance company regulations.
 These regulations even interfere with the proper administration of allergy immunotherapy.
 (For more information on the impact of insurance companies’ guidelines on the practice of allergy see here).

-For this reason, any patient that is interested in controlling their allergies should consider Sublingual Immunotherapy (SLIT) or Low Dose Allergen immunotherapy (LDA)
+For this reason, any patient that is interested in treating their allergies should consider Sublingual Immunotherapy (SLIT) or Low Dose Allergen immunotherapy (LDA)

 Allergy describes symptoms that occur when your body encounters certain substances in the surrounding environment.
 These substances or particles, called allergens, will stimulate the immunological system.
 The result of such stimulation will be the production of symptoms.
 The mechanism that leads into production of symptoms is the allergic reaction.